yanrodrigues205/MarketPlaceAPI/README.md

 # MarketPlaceAPI
-EN-US Project developed with the objective of creating an api in typescript, using new technologies such as prisma and studying the MVC concept applied to NodeJS projects.
+EN-US Project developed with the objective of creating an api in typescript, using new technologies such as prisma and studying the MVC concept applied to NodeJS projects.<br>
 PT-BR    Projeto desenvolvido com objetivo de criar uma api em typescript, usando tecnologias novas como prisma e estudar o conceito MVC aplicado a proojetos NodeJS.